Yourco Logo

 Is Email More Professional than Texting?

 In short, no. Many team members and managers would say that email is the most professional way to communicate in an office setting with customers and others in the company.
 Because texting is less common in office settings, typically people consider it to be less professional.
-One reason emails are typically a primary way of communicating is they leave a "paper trail" of communication.
-If any issues were to arise, emails help businesses keep track of any ongoing discussions or issues.

 However, what counts as professional depends on where people work.
 While desk employees typically have a company email address, non-desk employees might not have email access and, therefore, texting is the most appropriate form of employee communication.
-Texting can be professional when you use it properly, like communicating any policy updates, weather concerns, or workplace hazards.
-It all depends on the company, the texting solution used, the employee's position, and the situation in which managers and HR are communicating with their employees.

 Implementing text messaging requires attention to privacy and compliance requirements.
 Fortunately, Yourco handles all processes in regard to privacy and compliance for our clients.
-We also proactively monitor Yourco accounts to ensure they remain in compliance and good-standing with the phone Carriers over time.
+We also proactively monitor accounts to ensure they remain in compliance and good-standing with the phone Carriers over time.

 So while email might be the go-to communication for office employees, texting doesn't have to be unprofessional.
 In fact, software solutions like Yourco make texting your employees important information simple.
 It keeps a paper trail of texts in the interface, so you always have access to previous conversations.
 You'll also be able to keep track of any issues and address them accordingly.